Kh-31: Design

 In many respects the Kh-31 is a miniaturised version of the P-270 Moskit (SS-N-22 'Sunburn') and was reportedly designed by the same man.
 The missile is conventionally shaped, with cruciform wings and control surfaces made from titanium.
 The two-stage propulsion is notable.
 On launch, a solid-fuel booster in the tail accelerates the missile to Mach 1.8 and the motor is discarded.
-Then four air intakes open up and as in the Franco-German ANS/ANF the empty rocket case becomes the combustion chamber of a kerosene-fuelled ramjet, which takes it beyond Mach 4.
+Then four air intakes open up and, as in the Franco-German ANS/ANF, the empty rocket case becomes the combustion chamber of a kerosene-fuelled ramjet, which takes it beyond Mach 4.

 The L-111E seeker of the anti-radar version has a unique antenna, an interferometer array of seven spiral antennas on a steerable platform.
 The seekers delivered to China in 2001-2 were 106.5 cm long, 36 cm in diameter, and weighed 23 kg.

 Operational history

-The Kh-31P ARM entered service in Russia in 1988 and the Kh-31A anti-shipping version in 1989.
+The Kh-31P ARM entered service in the Soviet Union in 1988 and the Kh-31A anti-shipping version in 1989.
 Unlike its predecessors, it can be fitted to almost any of Russia's tactical aircraft, from the Su-17 to MiG-31.

 In 2001 India bought Kh-31s for its Su-30MKI; they appear to have bought 60 Kh-31A and 90 Kh-31P.
 A few Kh-31P/KR-1's were delivered to China in 1997 but these were apparently for testing and development work.
 The Chinese ordered Russian missiles in late 2002 or early 2003, leading to 200 KR-1's in their inventory by 2005; the Chinese press reported in July 2005 that Su-30MKK's of the 3rd Air Division had been equipped with the missiles.

 The US Navy bought MA-31 target drones.
 An $18.468-million order for thirty-four MA-31 was placed in 1999, but this order was blocked by the Russians.
 The MA-31 was launched from an F-4 Phantom, and work was done on a kit to launch it from an F-16.

 According to some reports, the missile was used by the Russian Air Force during the South Ossetian conflict in 2008.
-In particular, it was reported that on August 10, 2008 a Russian Air Force Su-34 struck a Georgian air defense radar near the city of Gori with Kh-31P anti-radar missiles.
+In particular, it was reported that on August 10, 2008 a Russian Air Force Su-34 struck a Georgian air defense radar near the city of Gori with Kh-31Ps.
 Georgian air defenses were disabled in order to avoid further losses.

-The Kh-31 was used by Russia during the 2022 Russian invasion of Ukraine.
+The Kh-31 was used by Russia during the Russian invasion of Ukraine.
+According to senior sources of the Ukrainian Air Force, some 9K33 Osa and 9K37 Buk systems were destroyed by Kh-31P and Kh-58 missiles during the war.
+On 3 March 2022 Kh-31 launched from a Russian aircraft sank Ukrainian Sloviansk patrol vessel.